regis-leray/fs2-ftp/README.md

 ## Support any effect (IO, Monix, ZIO)

-Since the library support polymorphic in the effect type `F[_]` (as long as it is compatible with cats-effect typeclasses),
-and thus fs2-ftp can be used with other effect libraries, such as Monix / ZIO.`
+Since the library support polymorphic in the effect type `F[_]` (as long as it is compatible with cats-effect typeclasses), fs2-ftp can be used with other effect libraries such as Monix / ZIO.

-The library is by default bringing the dependency `cats-effect`
+The library is by default bringing with `cats-effect` dependency as the default effect system implementation.

 ### exemple for monix